Fort Bonifacio Tunnel

 The 1910 Fort Bonifacio War Memorial Tunnel is a tunnel that was part of Fort William McKinley (renamed Fort Bonifacio), a military base built by the US Military Government of the Philippines in 1902.
-The tunnel alignment is now part of the Bonifacio Global City district in Taguig and barangays in Makati, and is considered a historical site by the Bases Conversion Development Authority.
+The tunnel alignment is now part of Taguig's Bonifacio Global City district and the Embo barangays, and is considered a historical site by the Bases Conversion Development Authority (BCDA).
 The main roads near it are C-5 and Kalayaan Avenue.